fs/fs-tool/README.md

 ## Credits

-Rails Base is maintained by [Vasily Polovnyov](http://github.com/vast).
+FS Tools is maintained by [Vasily Polovnyov](http://github.com/vast).
 It was written by [Flatstack](http://www.flatstack.com) with the help of our [contributors](http://github.com/fs/fs-tool/contributors).